 Persuasive Speech

 Your major speaking assignment of the semester is a persuasive speech of 5-7 minutes in length.
 You will use Monroe’s Motivated Sequence to persuade your audience.
-Detailed instructions for this assignment appear later in this manual
+Detailed instructions for this assignment appear later in this manual.

 Interpersonal Interaction